 Businesses exporting data outside of the EU will need to take into account not only the country the personal data is being transferred to but also any access by public authorities and the availability of judicial redress for individuals within such country to determine whether SCCs are a sufficient mechanism for the transfer of the data.
 If after conducting such a review it becomes apparent that the use of SCCs would not afford sufficient protection, then additional safeguards to protect the transfer of the data will need to be explored.

 Standard Contractual Clauses are standard sets of contractual terms and conditions which senders and receivers of personal data both agree to.
 The terms aim to protect personal data leaving the EU by introducing contractual obligations that aim to ensure compliance with the requirements of the GDPR.

 Businesses must now consider the following immediate action:

 The EU Commission has confirmed that it is assessing alternative instruments for international transfers of personal data, and businesses in the interim must ensure to monitor the development of any new safeguards announced by the EU closely.

-For further information on the recent developments within this area of law and the impact of Brexit on data protection legislation of the UK, click here.
+For further information on the recent developments within this area of law and the impact of Brexit on data protection legislation click here.

 To keep up to date with any legal developments in this area sign up here.

-For more information and guidance on preparing your business for the data protection changes caused as a result of the Schrems II case, please contact our specialist data protection lawyers on 0161 941 4000 or via email.
+For more information and guidance on preparing your business for the data protection changes caused as a result of the Schrems II case, please contact our specialist Data Protection Solicitors on 0161 941 4000 or email the Data Protection Team.